 The containers are lightly weighted, so they are scalable easily.

 Everything is centered on images in Docker, which is formed with a file system and parameters.
 For example, let’s execute the following command in Docker.

 docker run hello-learning-docker

-Here, the Docker command tells the Docker program on the OS for something needed to be done.
-Again, with the run command, we create an instance of the image that is then known as a container.
-At last “hello-learning-docker” represents the image from where the container is made.
+Here, the Docker command tells the Docker program on the OS that something needs to be done.
+Again, with the run command, we create an instance of the image known as a container.
+At last, “hello-learning-docker” represents the image from where the container is made.

-The prerequisite for Docker is that the leaners should be aware of the basic ideas of Windows and its different programs available on the Windows operating system.
+The prerequisite for Docker is that the learners should be aware of the basic ideas of Windows and its different programs available on the Windows operating system.

-Also, if in this addition, exposure to Linux by the readers would even help for better learning.
+Also, in this addition, exposure to Linux by the readers would even help for better learning.

-The target audience for Docker can be those who have an interest in learning Docker like a container service.
-This product is adding an influence on the development of new generation applications and is spreading like wildfire across the industry.
+The target audience for Docker can be those interested in learning Docker like a container service.
+This product is adding an influence on the development of new-generation applications and is spreading like wildfire across the industry.

-Thus, anyone that has an interest in learning Docker’s all aspects can read its tutorial with practice or can visit the official site for Docker www.docker.com
+Thus, anyone interested in learning Docker’s all aspects can read its tutorial with practice or visit the official site for Docker www.docker.com.